samaandrea10/mortgag-dashboard/USER_GUIDE.md

 ## ROC-AUC

-Measures the ability of the model to distinguish between approved and denied applications across different probability thresholds.
+ROC-AUC measures the ability of the model to distinguish between approved and denied applications across different probability thresholds.

-Interpretation:
+General interpretation:

 | ROC-AUC | General Interpretation |
 |---:|---|